How Much is the Average Settlement for a Soft Tissue Back Injury in Pennsylvania?

 6. Negotiate or File Suit

-If the insurance company offers less than fair value, we’re fully prepared to go to trial.
+If the insurance company offers less than fair value, we’re fully prepared to go to trial, as soft tissue injury cases often require litigation to secure fair settlements.

 What Impacts Soft Tissue Back Injury Settlement Amounts?